|

 -

-Iron is used in the making
+Iron is used in steels for making

 electromagnets.